kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

 🔹 **Knowledge extraction, possible adaptation / experiment:**
    Straight up here, what picked my interest was the idea of handling plastic water pollution using AVs (Boats equipped with conveyer belt-like mechanisms that collect waste).
 Followed by the description of how drones can be used to pick up waste in high altitude (Mount Everest case study), but also used to capture video-footage of regions affected by natural disasters (Floods, Fire, Earthquake).<br />
-   That article right there had me thinking of the potential that drone-tech has in providing novel ways of solving problems and had me wondering how I can facilitate access of drone technology to congo, facilitate drone technology to AFrica.
+   That article right there had me thinking of the potential that drone-tech has in providing novel ways of solving problems and had me wondering how I can facilitate access of drone technology to Congo, facilitate drone technology to Africa.

 ## Idea 13